profork/Batocera-Custom-Arm-Builds/README.md

 🚀Recents:

+* Added Raspberry Pi5 with Flatapak and Visual Pinball enabled.

 * Added RK3588 Devices with Flatpak enabled.
 Orange Pi 5 variants, Rock board Variants, Gameforce Ace, and more boards.

 * Added RPI3 v42 butterfly with F1 menu, Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)